 4: That an imaginary friend himself/herself is neither ontologically equal to God (or a god), nor an emanation of the divine, but it has been sent by God (or a god) into the mind of a human individual.
 Another similar interpretation is to posit the existence of intermediary "messenger" entities that send the imaginary friend into someone's mind, either by their own decision, or by request/order of God (or a god).
 Or yet another interpretation is to posit the existence of an intermediary "messenger realm" through which imaginary friends sent by God (or a god) can travel and enter the mind of a human being.

 Note that the divinity in question may be evil or adversarial.
-For example, it could be said that all imaginary friends are different manifestations of Satan (interpreted as "The Adversary" against Yahweh or Allah), whose goal is to provide imaginary friends to humans in the hope that at least some of those imaginary friends may become divine Egregores that humans may worship or otherwise held in high esteem, effectively violating Yahweh's first commandment that, interpreted literally, requires henotheism (belief that other gods exist but worship of only one): "thou shalt have no gods other than me".
+For example, in an Abrahamic context, it could be said that all imaginary friends are different manifestations of Satan (interpreted as "The Adversary" against Yahweh or Allah), whose goal is to provide imaginary friends to humans in the hope that at least some of those imaginary friends may become divine Egregores that humans may worship or otherwise held in high esteem, effectively violating Yahweh's first commandment that, interpreted literally, requires henotheism (belief that other gods exist but worship of only one): "thou shalt have no gods other than me".
 It would also violate the Islamic Shahada (which requires monotheism) that recites "I testimony that there is no god other than Allah, and Muhammad is his messenger".
 This interpretation is consistent with Abrahamic assumptions, under which it may be plausible that Satan may try to "trick" humankind into worshipping imaginary friends turned into divine Egregores.
-Of course, this violates the set of rules of any deity/religion that requires henotheism or (exclusive) monotheism, I mention Christianity and Islam here because of cultural contingencies.
+Of course, this violates the set of rules of any deity/religion that requires henotheism or (exclusive) monotheism, I mention Christianity and Islam here because of cultural contingencies, but this applies to any obscure/minority/hypothetical monotheistic/henotheistic religion as well.
 Because of the inherent vagueness of many terms here used, some interpretations may see Satan as successful in this world.
 For example, if country borders are considered divine egregores, then any act of controlling immigration can be seen (from a monotheistic/henotheistic perspective) as polytheism, because it would be seen as behaving as if other gods (i.e. country borders) are real, and paying reverence to them.
 In this view, to denounce country borders and allow unlimited immigration would be seen as an act of restoration of monotheism.
-Not to mention, if all things classified as "shared non-sensorial" (see the explanation at the top of the page) are to be considered gods, then all forms of nationalism, racism, "xenophobia" (i.e. hostility towards anyone who is not a part of one's "country" or "ethnicity", either of which would be a god in this view), mathematics, marriage, money, private AND personal property, the very concept of owning anything, and many other things are polytheism, and anyone who does or uses those things cannot be considered a monotheist or a henotheist (nor an atheist).
-This is a perfectly coherent view (though of course not the only possible one): whether or not it's commonly held in the "real world" is merely a cultural contigency.
+Not to mention, if all things classified as "shared non-sensorial" (see the explanation at the top of the page) are to be considered gods, then all forms of nationalism, racism, "xenophobia" (i.e. hostility towards anyone who is not a part of one's "country" or "ethnicity", either of which would be a god in this view), mathematics, geometry, the months of the year (due to their arbitrary boundaries), marriage, money, private AND personal property, the very concept of owning anything, the very concept of a "week" with 7 (or any number of) days, and many other things are polytheism, and anyone who does or uses or takes into consideration those things in any way cannot be considered a monotheist or a henotheist (nor an atheist).
+This is a perfectly coherent view (though of course not the only possible one): whether or not it's commonly held in the "real world" is merely a cultural/historical contigency.
 A question may arise: what exactly is a deity?
 Is the Sun a deity?
 If so, must one deny the existence of the Sun in order to be classified as an atheist, or would merely denying the divinity of the Sun suffice?
-This logic can then be applied to imaginary friends.
+This logic can then be applied to imaginary friends (as well as the "shared non-sensorial" things mentioned before).
 If imaginary friends are gods, then having an imaginary friend violates any henotheistic or monotheistic religion, and it would then be at least plausible to claim that an entity adversial to such theologies (e.g. Satan in the case of Abrahamic religions) may take a role in the "imaginary friends conspiracy".
 However, because the point of this philosophy section is to try to represent all ideas thinkable, I'll eventually also make some arguments against Satan participating in the imaginary friends conspiracy.

 A relevant criterion is how the mind is conceptualized.
 If the mind is conceptualized as internal to the physical brain, then an imaginary friend, when imagined, exists there (if it is said to exist at all), usually understood as an electrical signal.
 If the mind is conceptualized as external to the physical brain, then a variety of interpretation may follow.
 For example: